-Everyone has different methods for cooking up Thanksgiving's signature sleep-inducing bird.
-Each family has its own special technique for cooking a turkey, whether it's using an old family recipe, adding a secret ingredient, brining the turkey for a moist result, or shopping at a certain store in town that helps make the turkey taste all the better.
+There are many ways to cook everyone’s favorite holiday bird.
+Each family has its own special technique for cooking a turkey, whether it's using an old family recipe, adding a secret ingredient or shopping at a certain store in town that helps make the turkey taste all the better.

 Just the name of this recipe makes my mouth water.
 An Allrecipes.com user contributes this Greek take on turkey, which combines ground beef and pork with tangerine juice, rice and other ingredients for an in-bird stuffing.
 This one requires no pre-made brine.